Request Access from a Source Owner Using Auth Links

 Auth Links are ideal in scenarios where:

-• You manage reports on behalf of a client and need to connect their Google account as a data source, but they have not granted you login access to their Google account.
+• You manage reports on behalf of a client and need to connect their account as a data source, but they have not granted you direct login access to it.

 • Your organization's security policies prevent sharing login credentials between team members or with external partners.